16+ Ways to Warm Up Winter in Sevierville, Tennessee

 Wilderness at the Smokies offers what most vacations can’t: a guaranteed comfortable temperature of 84 degrees every day of the year at its Wild WaterDome indoor waterpark, the largest in the state of Tennessee!
 The energy-efficient transparent roof even allows for year-round tanning!
 The full-service resort boasts 713 rooms, suites, and villas, plus multiple adventures and dining options.
 Waterpark admission is included in the resort room rate.
 That means access to a total of 17 waterslides, nine pools, a lazy river, plus multiple water rides and attractions.
 An indoor adventure forest offers additional challenges.

 Warm up your insides with a sampler tasting at one or more of Sevierville’s wineries and distilleries.
-Using Tennessee grapes, Hillside Wineryproduces sparkling and Italian-style wines that from dry to sweet, white to red.
+Using Tennessee grapes, Hillside Winery produces sparkling and Italian-style wines that from dry to sweet, white to red.
 The Apple Barn Winery offers sweet dessert wines.
-Old Tennessee Distilling Company pours moonshine, whiskey, rum, rye, gin, and vodka.
-Sevier Distilling Company produces several libations, including a one-of-a-kind pure honey spirit.
+Old Tennessee Distilling Company pours moonshine, whiskey, rum, rye, gin, and vodka while Tennessee Shine Company produces Moon Pie inspired flavors of moonshine (and other delightful libations).